-Test teams already used Micro Focus LoadRunner Enterprise to support application testing efforts across the organization.
-LoadRunner Enterprise supports testing for the broadest range of applications, including legacy technology and packaged applications, using advanced scripting capabilities.
+Test teams already used Micro Focus LoadRunner Professional to support application testing efforts across the organization.
+LoadRunner Professional supports testing for the broadest range of applications, including legacy technology and packaged applications, using advanced scripting capabilities.
 The customer contact commented: “As teams were adopting DevOps practices, we were increasingly asked to build and test integrations between our solutions and the tools in use within the DevOps teams.
 We also saw a definite increase in the adoption of open source tools throughout the group.
 We firmly believe in choosing the best tool for the job and give our developers and Quality Assurance (QA) engineers the freedom to make this choice.”

-As agile development practices and DevOps were steadily gaining ground within the Banking Group, the team realized they could play a central role in leveraging the new-found knowledge to other parts of the organization.
+As agile development practices and DevOps were steadily gaining ground within the banking group, the team realized they could play a central role in leveraging the new-found knowledge to other parts of the organization.
 Micro Focus automated testing solutions were crucial in achieving this.

 UFT One is designed to automate manual functional testing and create a collaborative environment for developers and QA engineers.
 It enabled the team to spend less time on hands-on testing and more time on developing value-add processes and knowledge sharing.

 LoadRunner Professional was used to integrate performance testing with functional testing conducted through UFT One.
-With 50+ protocols, LoadRunner Professional is particularly suited to the group's diverse application landscape.
-ALM/QC improves quality management by introducing consistent, repeatable software testing processes.
+With 50+ protocols, LoadRunner Professional is particularly suited to the group’s diverse application landscape.
+ALM improves quality management by introducing consistent, repeatable software testing processes.
 The team can easily track progress and quality to encourage collaboration and create transparency.

 One of the difficulties in effecting cultural change in such a large organization is that it is a challenge to bring everyone together physically.
 The team recognized that knowledge sharing would be key to the success of the DevOps project, and through regular face-to-face as well as online sessions teams were encouraged to share their positive and negative experiences and learn from each other.
 “This meant that instead of having five separate teams working on one problem, the first team to achieve a breakthrough is able to share their solution with the others and reduce the overall workload.
 We also made a real effort to bring specific project members together to get the benefit of small specialized teams, as well as the advantage of scale in our large organization.”